-DHW MODE OFF - No DHW -
+DHW Mode Off - No DHW

 The DHW feature is not selected.
-This allows for Setpoint operation as described in section F.

-DHW MODE 1 - DHW in Parallel no Priority -
+DHW MODE 1 - DHW in Parallel no Priority

-When a DHW Demand is present, the Relay 9 / DHW contact (terminals 30 and 31) closes with the DHW demand.
-The primary pump does not turn on, but may operate based on a Boiler Demand or External Input Signal.
-Refer to sections E and G.
+When a DHW Demand is present, the Boiler 3 / DHW contact (terminals 21 and 22) closes with the DHW demand.
+The primary pump contact does not turn on, but may operate based on a Boiler Demand, or an External Input Signal.